-IFRS 9 replaces the multiple classification and measurement models for financial assets in IAS 39 with a single model that has currently only two classification categories: amortised cost and fair value.
-Classification under IFRS 9 is driven by the entity's business model for managing the financial assets and the contractual characteristics of the financial assets.
+IFRS 9 replaces the multiple classification and measurement models for financial assets in IAS 39 with a model that has three classification categories: amortised cost, FVOCI and fair value through profit or loss (FVTPL).
+IFRS 9 is effective 1 January 2018, subject to EU endorsement.
+Classification under IFRS 9 is driven by the entity's business model for managing the financial assets and their contractual cash flow characteristics.
+Most of IFRS 9 was published in 2009, 2010 and 2013 but it only included the amortised cost and FVTPL categories.
+One of the main changes from the final version of IFRS 9 was the introduction of the FVOCI category for eligible investments in debt instruments.